Skip to main content

 How many sinking funds should I have?

-Start with 3-5 for your biggest known expenses (holidays, insurance, car maintenance, vacation).
-Too many becomes hard to manage.
-As you get comfortable, add more for smaller categories.
-The goal is to eliminate large 'surprise' bills that derail your monthly budget.
+Start with 3-5 for your biggest known expenses—holidays, insurance, car maintenance, vacation.
+Too many gets unwieldy.
+As you get comfortable, add more.
+The goal is to eliminate those large 'surprise' bills that throw your monthly budget off track.

 Where should I keep my sinking funds?

 A high-yield savings account is ideal.
-Some banks let you create multiple 'buckets' within one account for different sinking funds.
-Alternatively, keep all sinking funds in one HYSA and track allocations in a spreadsheet or budgeting app.
+Some banks let you create multiple 'buckets' inside one account for different goals.
+Otherwise, keep everything in one HYSA and track each allocation with a spreadsheet or budgeting app.